Introduction

 Basically, we need to write some logic that given any message can update any state of the application accordingly.
 The simplest

-and most idiomatic way to express this logic in Rust is by defining a method named update
+and most idiomatic way to express this logic in Rust is by defining a method named update in our application state.

-For our counter interface, we only need to properly increment or decrement the value
+For our counter interface, we only need to properly increment or decrement the value of our Counter struct based on the Message

 we just defined: